awsdocs/amazon-sagemaker-developer-guide/doc_source/pipelines-retry-policy.md

 + `Step.SERVICE_FAULT`: These exceptions occur when an internal server error or transient error happens when calling downstream services\.
 SageMaker Pipelines retries on this type of error automatically\.
 With a retry policy, you can override the default retry operation for this exception type\.
 + `Step.THROTTLING`: Throttling exceptions can occur while calling the downstream services\.
 SageMaker Pipelines retries on this type of error automatically\.
 With a retry policy, you can override the default retry operation for this exception type\.
 + `SageMaker.JOB_INTERNAL_ERROR`: These exceptions occur when the SageMaker job returns `InternalServerError`\.
 In this case, starting a new job may fix a transient issue\.
-+ `SageMaker.JOB_CAPACITY_ERROR`: The SageMaker job may encounter Amazon EC2 `InsufficientCapacityErrors`, which lead to the SageMaker job’s failure\.
++ `SageMaker.CAPACITY_ERROR`: The SageMaker job may encounter Amazon EC2 `InsufficientCapacityErrors`, which lead to the SageMaker job’s failure\.
 You can retry by starting a new SageMaker job to avoid a the issue\.
 + `SageMaker.RESOURCE_LIMIT`: The resource limit quota can exceed when running a SageMaker job\.
 You can wait and retry running the SageMaker job after a short period and see if resources get released\.

 ## The JSON schema for the retry policy<a name="pipelines-retry-policy-json-schema"></a>